Meaghan Martin: Acting

 Martin started her acting career in 2007, in television programs such as Nickelodeon's Just Jordan and CBS's Close to Home, as well as a guest stint in the Disney Channel series The Suite Life of Zack & Cody.
-Martin was eventually cast as the lead antagonist Tess Tyler in the Disney Channel original movie, Camp Rock, starring Demi Lovato and the Jonas Brothers.
+Martin was eventually cast as the lead antagonist Tess Tyler in the Disney Channel original film, Camp Rock, starring Demi Lovato and the Jonas Brothers.
 Martin was selected by TV Guide in 2008, as one of the "13 Hottest Young Stars to Watch".
 She was the online host for the 2008 Disney Channel Games.

-Martin voiced the character Naminé in all subsequent releases in Kingdom Hearts series, replacing Brittany Snow, who did not return to the series.
+Martin voiced the character Naminé in all releases in the Kingdom Hearts series following Kingdom Hearts II, replacing Brittany Snow.

 Martin starred in the ABC Family sitcom 10 Things I Hate About You as Bianca (originated by Larisa Oleynik in the film version) and received rave reviews for her performance in the series.
 Mike Hale of The New York Times described Meaghan as "the high point of an excellent ensemble".
 She also played the role of Megan Kennedy in the independent film Dear Lemon Lima which received the Audience Award for Best Narrative Feature at the Woodstock Film Festival.
 Martin returned to reprise her role as Tess Tyler in Camp Rock 2: The Final Jam, premiered on September 3, 2010, on Disney Channel.
 In 2011, Martin played the main character Jo Mitchell in the television film Mean Girls 2, the sequel of the 2004 film Mean Girls.
 Martin also played the role of Aubrey in the feature film Sironia.

 On June 16, 2011, Martin appeared for one night in Super Summer Theatre's live production of "Annie" at Spring Mountain Ranch in Las Vegas, Nevada, in the role of Star-To-Be.
 Martin is also starring in the web series Wendy as the title character alongside Tyler Blackburn.
 Wendy is a dark twist on 'Peter Pan'.
 The series premiered on macys.com on September 15, 2011.

 In 2013, Martin appeared in the film adaptation Geography Club as Trish, earning a nomination for Best Performance by an Actress in a Leading Role at L.A.
 Outfest.
 Entertainment Tonight wrote "Every year sees the release of one film so culturally important it should be required viewing.
 This year, that film is Geography Club".

 Later in 2013, she appeared in the thriller The Good Mother which aired on Lifetime Channel and was cast as Julie #2 in MTV's Awkward, replacing Sophie Tilson.